algolia/docsearch-scraper/README.md

 DocSearch is in fact 3 different projects.
 * The front-end of DocSearch: https://github.com/algolia/docsearch
-* The scraper which browse & index web pages: https://github.com/algolia/docsearch-scraper
+* The scraper which browses & indexes web pages: https://github.com/algolia/docsearch-scraper
 * The configurations for the scraper: https://github.com/algolia/docsearch-configs

-This project is a collection of submodules, each one in it’s own directory:
+This project is a collection of submodules, each one in its own directory:
 * cli: A command line tool to manage DocSearch.
 Run `./docsearch` and follow the steps
 * deployer: Tool used by Algolia to deploy the configuration in our mesos infrastructure
-* doctor: A monitoring/repairing tool to check if the indices built by the scraper are in good shape
+* doctor: A monitoring/repair tool to check if the indices built by the scraper are in good shape
 * playground: An HTML page to easily test DocSearch indices
 * scraper: The core of the scraper.
-It reads the configuration file, fetch the web pages and index them in Algolia.
+It reads the configuration file, fetches the web pages and indexes them in Algolia.

 ## Getting started